margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 She may feel held back from understanding herself and expressing herself, but she can gain dominion over her heart.
 So much freedom is there for her ahead.
 There's a gigantic frontier of possibilities and internal peace.
-She's a lover of knowledge, and true education with a home full of books.
+She's a lover of knowledge, and true education with a home full of books and art.
 She has a heart for people that forgives and sings.
 A true woman she is, expressing ladylike qualities and poise like a true Queen indeed.